Havoc Demon Hunter DPS Rotation, Cooldowns, and Abilities — The War Within (11.1.0)

 Metamorphosis

-Havoc's major cooldown is Metamorphosis Icon Metamorphosis, a 3-minute cooldown (reduced to two with Rush of Chaos Icon Rush of Chaos) that lasts for 20 seconds, and stuns targets at your location after casting.
+Havoc's major cooldown is Metamorphosis Icon Metamorphosis, a 3-minute cooldown (reduced to 2 minutes with Rush of Chaos Icon Rush of Chaos) that lasts for 20 seconds, and stuns targets at your location after casting.
 While transformed, it confers the following benefits:

 • Your Haste is increased by 20%;